pschool-in/curriculum/content/grammar/new-topics/idioms.md

 A *journey* of a thousand miles begins with a single step.
 Keep you friends close and your *enemies* closer.
 When in *Rome*, do as the Romans do.
-Don't count you *chickens* before they hatch.
+Don't count your *chickens* before they hatch.
 ```

 ```
-A apple a day keeps the *doctor* away.
+An apple a day keeps the *doctor* away.
 Necessity is the *mother* of all inventions.
 Blood is thicker than *water*.
-Don't bite the *hand* that feeds
+Don't bite the *hand* that feeds.
 Where there's smoke, there's *fire*.
 ```

 ```
 Too many cooks spoil the *broth*.
-*Beggars can't be choosers.
+*Beggars* can't be choosers.
 A bird in hand is worth two in the *bush*.
-All *good things* must come to an end
+All *good things* must come to an end.
-Where there is a *will* there is a way.
+Where there is *will* there is a way.
 ```

 ```